GregFuntera/sample-inventory-system/README.md

 ## [Unreleased]
 ## [1.0.2] - 2018-06-09
 ### Fixed
 - Fixed Responsive layouts for iPhone and iMac Devices
+- Fixed Synopsis line length
 ### Added
 - Added Validators of input in Movie View Page
+- Added new fallback-image for missing images

 ## [1.0.1] - 2018-06-08
 ### Fixed